Social Skills for Autism

 Comic Strip Conversations™ are visual representations of conversations using stick figure drawings and symbols.
 This tool helps individuals with autism understand social interactions, including conversations, and the emotional meanings conveyed through colors or symbols.
 By using colors like green for good ideas and red for anger, individuals can visually comprehend the flow of conversations and the underlying emotions of the participants.
 Comic Strip Conversations provide a visual framework that aids in understanding social dynamics and can assist individuals with autism in interpreting social situations more accurately [3].

-Video modelling takes the concept of modelling a step further by using recorded video footage to demonstrate desired behaviors and social interactions.
+Video modeling takes the concept of modeling a step further by using recorded video footage to demonstrate desired behaviors and social interactions.
 Individuals with autism can watch these videos repeatedly, allowing them to observe and learn at their own pace.
-Video modelling is particularly useful for individuals who benefit from visual learning and can be an effective tool in improving social skills by providing real-life examples and scenarios [3].
+Video modeling is particularly useful for individuals who benefit from visual learning and can be an effective tool in improving social skills by providing real-life examples and scenarios [3].

-By utilizing tools and techniques such as social narratives and social stories, comic strip conversations, and modelling and video modelling, individuals with autism can develop and enhance their social interaction skills.
+By utilizing tools and techniques such as social narratives and social stories, comic strip conversations, and modeling and video modeling, individuals with autism can develop and enhance their social interaction skills.
 These tools provide visual support and structured guidance, helping individuals understand social expectations, navigate social situations, and engage in meaningful interactions.

 Therapies and Interventions